alyson1907/Gravity-Simulation/README.md

 - **BlackHole**: An object that attracts particles depending on its mass
 - **Particle**: An object that is attracted by BlackHoles

-> NOTE: Particles do not attract each other.
+> **NOTE:** Particles do not attract each other.
 They are only attracted by BlackHoles

+The sizes of each `Particle` and `BlackHole` are proportional to its mass.

 ## Demonstration
 |Trailing